JMMoseley/THM-Writeups/Sakura/sakura.md

 ### What is the attacker's cryptocurrency wallet address?

-We can gather this information from the above image.
+We can gather this information from the image above.

 ### What mining pool did the attacker receive payments from on January 23, 2021 UTC?